College of Optometry

 Prerequisites: Successful completion of all first, second and third year coursework.
 Comprehensive clinical care of low vision patients at an external site approved by the School of Optometry's Externship Council.
 This course fulfills one of the clinic courses required for graduation.

-OPTOM 8830 External Rotation in General Patient Care: 7 semester hours
+OPTOM 8830 External Rotation in Clinical Care II: 7 semester hours

 OPTOM 8840 External Supplementary Rotation in General Patient Care: 7 semester hours